 Follow any specific instructions your nurse gives you.
 Use the information below as a reminder of what to do.

 What to Expect at Home

 Your doctor will select the right amount of calories and TPN solution.
 Sometimes, you can also eat and drink while getting nutrition from TPN.

 - Take care of the catheter and skin

 - Operate the pump

 - Flush the catheter

-- Deliver food and medicine through the catheter
+- Deliver the TPN formula and any medicine through the catheter

 It is very important to wash your hands well and handle supplies as your nurse told you, to prevent infection.